luntergroup/smcsmc/docs/source/introduction.rst

 ============

 SMCSMC, short for :term:`Sequential Monte Carlo<Particle Filter>` for the :term:`Sequentially Markovian Coalescent`, is a method for estimating ancestral population size and migration history from sequence data.
-It has several advantages over comparable methods, especially when inferring asymetric migration models.
+It has several advantages over comparable methods, especially when you are interested in analysing complex demographic models.

 The method uses a :term:`particle filter<Particle Filter>` to sample from the posterior distribution of trees along the sequence and :term:`Variational Bayes` to infer epoch specific :term:`demographic parameters<Demographic Parameters>` over a given number of iterations.